kwonus/Quelle/Vanilla-Quelle.md

 span = 6 "/noun/ ... home run"

 This would find phrases where a noun appeared within a span of six words and preceded "home run"

-**Another SEARCH Example:**

-Consider a query for all passages that contain a word beginning with pres, followed by Bush, but subtract phrases containing H W Bush.

-*span = 15 ; "Pres** ...
-Bush" -- "H W Bush"*

-*(this could be read as: find all references to a wildcard Pres [e.g. Pres. or President] Bush, but subtract phrases that also contain "HW Bush"*

 **Valid statement syntax, but no results:**